 Rising health care costs would be a serious problem even if improvements in health care quality had kept pace.
 Unfortunately, they have not.
 In the United States, for example, a survey by the Agency for Healthcare Research and Quality found that while health care expenditures doubled between 1994 and 2005, the quality of care—measured in terms of effectiveness, patient safety, timeliness, and patient-centeredness—improved by barely a third.
-Moreover, while U.S. health care spending per capita vastly exceeds that of any other country, Americans have fewer healthy life years—a measure of how long they live before health problems have a lasting impact on activity—than citizens of most other advanced economies.1 Notes: 1 World Health Organization, World Health Statistics 2010.
-And other outcomes are glaringly worse.
-For example, the child mortality rate in the United States is more than twice as high as it is in countries such as Sweden.
+Moreover, while U.S. health care spending per capita vastly exceeds that of any other country, Americans have fewer healthy life years—a measure of how long they live before health problems have a lasting impact on activity—than citizens of most other advanced economies.

 Some might argue that the U.S. results are a product of a more heterogeneous population and greater income disparity.
 But even among discrete groups of well-off Americans, health care outcomes are, at best, on a par with the basic standard of care in other countries.
 In 2008, for example, the wealthiest 10 percent of Americans had the same life expectancy (81 years) as the average Swede, despite the fact that per capita health care costs in the United States are close to twice as high as in Sweden.